-The Lung Institute at Baylor College of Medicine opened its doors in July 2014 with the arrival of Dr. David Sugarbaker as director.
+The Lung Institute at Baylor College of Medicine in Houston, Texas, opened its doors in July 2014 with the arrival of Dr. David Sugarbaker as director.
 Dr. Sugarbaker is an internationally renowned leader in the care of pleural mesothelioma and directs the mesothelioma clinical and research programs at the Institute, which emphasize more effective treatments for the disease.

 The Lung Institute provides diagnostic and treatment services to patients with benign and malignant neoplasms and other disorders of the lung, as well as esophagus, mediastinum and chest wall (see General Thoracic Surgery Clinic).
 The institute offers patients professional medical evaluations by a multidisciplinary team that includes specialists from surgery, medical oncology, pulmonary medicine, radiation oncology, and radiology.